BPS Lie algebras and the less perverse filtration on the preprojective CoHA: Introduction

-The proof of the above theorem uses the construction of the new perverse filtration on $\HCoha_{\Pi_Q}^{\SP}$ arising from Theorem \ref{thma}, and the resulting lift of the Lie algebra $\fg_{\Pi_Q}$ to a Lie algebra object in the category of pure Hodge modules on $\Msp(\Pi_Q)$.
+There is a canonical decomposition $\fg^{\SP}_{\Pi_Q,\dd}\cong \fc^{\Sp}_{\Pi_Q,\dd}\oplus \mathfrak{l}$ of mixed Hodge structures, such that the Lie bracket $\fg^{\SP}_{\Pi_Q,\dd'}\otimes\fg^{\SP}_{\Pi_Q,\dd''}\xrightarrow{[\cdot,\cdot]}\fg^{\SP}_{\Pi_Q,\dd}$ for $\dd'+\dd''=\dd$ factors through the inclusion of $\mathfrak{l}$.
+In particular, the mixed Hodge structures $\fc^{\Sp}_{\Pi_Q,\dd}$ give a collection of \textbf{canonical} subspaces of generators for $\fg^{\SP}_{\Pi_Q}$. \end{thmx} The proof of the above theorem uses the construction of the new ``less''\footnote{See \S \ref{morePerverse} for an explanation of the name.} perverse filtration on $\HCoha_{\Pi_Q}^{\SP}$ arising from Theorem \ref{thma}, and the resulting lift of the Lie algebra $\fg_{\Pi_Q}$ to a Lie algebra object in the category of pure Hodge modules on $\Msp(\Pi_Q)$.
 In particular, the decomposition into generators and non-generators in the BPS Lie algebra arises from the decomposition theorem for perverse sheaves/mixed Hodge modules.

-We conjecture that aside from the known simple roots of $\dvs$-degree $1_i$ for $i$ a vertex of $Q$, or $\dd$ such that $\chi_Q(\dd,\dd)=0$, these are \textit{all} of the generators; see Conjecture \ref{mainConj} for the precise statement.
+We conjecture\footnote{Since this paper first appeared, this conjecture has become a theorem, see \cite{DHSM23}.} that aside from the known simple roots of $\dvs$-degree $1_i$ for $i$ a vertex of $Q$, or $\dd$ such that $\chi_Q(\dd,\dd)=0$, these are \textit{all} of the generators; see Conjecture \ref{mainConj} for the precise statement.

-Since by the decomposition theorem there is a canonical embedding
+\sssct Since by the decomposition theorem there is a canonical embedding

 where $X\rightarrow \Msp_{\dd}(\Pi_Q)$ is a semi-small resolution, Theorem \ref{mainThmB} suggests that the answer to the question above is ``yes'', and the above embedding provides a route towards \cite[Conj.3.5]{SchICM}.
 For example, any symplectic\footnote{See \cite{BeSch} for a comprehensive treatment of when we may expect to find such a resolution.} resolution is a semi-small \cite{Kal09} resolution of singularities, and thus its cohomology contains ``cuspidal'' cohomology as a canonical summand.